ufal/npfl114/exam/questions.md

-- Draw a tagger architecture utilizing word embeddings, recurrent character-level word embeddings (including how are these computed from individual characters), and two sentence-level bidirectional RNNs with a residual connection.
-Where would you put the dropout layers [10]
+- Draw a tagger architecture utilizing word embeddings, recurrent character-level word embeddings (including how are these computed from individual characters), and two sentence-level bidirectional RNNs (explaining the bidirectionality) with a residual connection.
+Where would you put the dropout layers?
+[10]

 #### Questions@:, Lecture 8 Questions
 - Considering a linear-chain CRF, write down how a score of a label sequence